IBMDeveloperUK/Secure-Cloud/README.md

 application.
 This backend application is a python app, taking in RESTful JSON requests, and translating to MongoDB calls.

-When you have completed this code pattern, you will understand how to:
+When you have completed this tutorial, you will understand how to use the following technology in a secured cloud environment:

 * Create and run a simple node.js application
 * Install the prerequisites and run a python backend application